 Mounting dimensions for the transfer switch enclosure are in this manual.
 Enclosures are typically wall-mounted.
-See the "Mounting Dimensions" drawing.
+See "Installation Diagram".

 Handle transfer switches carefully when installing.
 Do not drop the switch.
 Protect the switch against impact at all times, and against construction grit and metal chips.
 Never install a transfer switch that has been damaged.
+This transfer switch is mounted in a UL type 3R enclosure.
+It can be mounted outside or inside and should be based on the layout of installation, convenience and proximity to the utility supply and load center.